george-hawkins/arf-drone/docs/transmitter-getting-started.md

 * _MENU_ - press and release quickly and you get to _Model selection_, press _EXIT_ to get back to the main screen, press and hold _MENU_ for a little longer and you get to _Radio setup_.
 * _EXIT_ - gets you back to the main screen, it's also used in combination with the dial when changing the value of settings.
 Also - if you've scrolled far down a long screen, with the dial, pressing _EXIT_ quickly will return you to the top of the screen.

+TODO: long pressing _MENU_ now takes you to the _TOOLS_ page and it's only if you page forward to page 3 that you get to _RADIO SETUP_.

 Go to _Radio setup_ and press the _PAGE_ button repeatedly to cycle through various screens (you can see the screen you're on, e.g. 3 of 9, in the upper right corner).

 Note: confusingly in this context _radio_ just means the overall device, i.e. your Taranis Q X7, and doesn't mean the radio hardware that communicates with the receiver on the drone.
 Even more confusingly the radio hardware is sometimes referred to as the transmitter or TX module.
 I.e. depending on context transmitter and radio can refer to the whole device or just the component that handles the actual radio communication.